Audio and Video Recordings:

 In addition to our collection of print scores, the library provides access to digital score collections:

-The University of Alberta Library does not collect sets of parts for orchestra/band or multiple copies of choral octavos.
-We typically only collect full scores and parts for ensemble pieces with up to nine players.
+The University of Alberta Library does not collect sets of parts for orchestra/band or multiple copies of choral scores: we only collect full scores and parts for ensemble pieces with up to nine players.
 You may be able to rent materials for larger ensembles from ensemble libraries in Edmonton or obtain them from an online public domain source (see below).

 U of A Department of Music Ensemble Libraries: